Las Vegas Drug Lawyer

 There are many different ways that the prosecution can charge and prove a case for possession of drugs.
 Further, possession for the intent to sell the drug is a felony offense.
 These are serious charges and you will want an experienced drug lawyer representing you to protect your future.

 The sale of drugs includes the acts such as selling, trading, administering, or giving away drugs, or offering to do any of those acts.
 Unlike possession for the purpose of sale, you must have actually acted or offered to act illegally.
 Contact our drug lawyer today if you have any questions regarding your drug charges.

 Trafficking of Drugs

 Sale of a controlled substance is different from drug trafficking.
 A drug trafficking felony involves much larger quantities of certain drugs, such as those classified as Schedule I or Schedule II controlled substances, among others.
-Trafficking in drugs is defined as knowingly or intentionally selling, manufacturing, or bringing into Nevada large amounts of controlled substances, or being in actual or constructive possession of large amounts of controlled substances.
+Trafficking in drugs is defined as knowingly or intentionally selling, manufacturing, or bringing into Nevada large amounts of controlled substances.
+You can also be charged for trafficking for being in actual or constructive possession of large amounts of controlled substances.
 Trafficking is the most serious drug offense and may result in a mandatory minimum prison sentence if convicted.
 Make sure to consult our drug lawyer before your criminal hearing.

 Drug Charge Details